mouchar/gooddata-cn-tools/gdcn-ce-behind-proxy/README.md

 **Example 1** mimics regular developer usecase as if the user starts gooddata-cn-ce directly using `docker run`.
 It serves the GoodData CN on http://localhost:3000/, but incorporates the remote S3 bucket resources in http://localhost:3000/plugins/ URL prefix.

+**UPDATE**: This example will **NOT** work with dashboard plugins because plugins are required to be download from HTTPS-enabled endpoint.
+But it may be useful for other purposes.

 **Example 2** is more complex.
 It assumes the whole application runs on public endpoint https://analytics.example.com:3443/, so the assets stored in S3 bucket are accessible in